westurner/dotfiles/docs/venv.rst

 Venv
 ======

-Venv makes working with :ref:`virtualenv` and :ref:`virtualenvwrapper` very easy.
+Venv makes working with :ref:`virtualenvwrapper` very easy.

 There are three parts to "``venv``":